imsiddiquee/coneIceCream/README.md

 # Complex Logical expression In the template loop.

-You can not use concatenate or math expression on the LWC template loop(for), because the LWC template not support logical expression except the if condition.
+You can not use concatenate or math expression on the LWC template loop(for), because the LWC template do not support logical expression except the if condition.

 ## Overview

-How to use complex type expression in LWC, Let's create one LWC project, where we customize our favorite cone icecream.
-Here we used a component container, which holds two components one shows the configure cone scoop, and another one used to help us order the scoop.
-In the project, we need to synch data among components to calculate the total selected cone scoops and price.
+How to use the complex expression in LWC.
+Let’s make it interesting, Let us create one LWC project, make some fun and make it interesting.
+Ifs always fascinating to create something of your own and especially when it comes to ice cream.
+Let's create magic with this project.
+In the project, we are going to customize our favorite cone-icecream.
+Here we used a component container, which holds two components one shows the configuration of a cone scoop and the other used to help us choose the scoops.
+In this project, we need to sync data among components to calculate the total selected cone scoops and price.

 ### Project presentation